nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed clear mechanism is facilitated by 3 `Command`s, namely `ClearCommand`, `AbortClearCommand` and `ConfirmClearCommand`.
+The current clear mechanism is facilitated by 3 `Command`s, namely `ClearCommand`, `AbortClearCommand` and `ConfirmClearCommand`.
 This results in a confirmation message to be displayed to the user when the user executes `clear`, after which it can either be confirmed (by entering `clear` again) or aborted (by entering any other input).